regpy/regpy/doc/sphinx/source/Operators.rst

 Note that even for these type of operators `RegPy` requires you to implement the adjoint with respect to the standard scalar product!

 If you want to implement your own operator you should use the base class :class:`NgsOperator`.
-With this you have already some basic methods to deal with the `numpy` interface in `regpy` and the `ngsolve` interface.
+With this you have already some basic methods to deal with the `numpy` interface in `RegPy` and the `ngsolve` interface.

 .. caution::
     This Interface will be changed